Rust-GPU/SPIRV-Tools/porting-plan.md

 - Added eq/ne rewrites that move symbolic addends across comparisons (`x + y == z` -> `x == z - y`), with Rust unit coverage.
 - Added eq/ne rewrites that move symbolic subtrahends across comparisons (`x - y == z` -> `x == z + y`), with Rust unit coverage.
 - Added logical idempotence rewrites so `a && a` and `a || a` fold to `a`, with Rust unit coverage.
+- Added logical nested idempotence rewrites so `a && (a && b)` collapses to `a && b`, with Rust unit coverage.
 - Added logical eq/ne rewrites that fold comparisons against `true`/`false`, with Rust unit coverage.
 - Added bitwise absorption rewrites so `(~x) & ~(x | y)` folds to `~(x | y)`, with Rust unit coverage.
 - Added bitwise absorption rewrites so `(~x) | ~(x & y)` folds to `~(x & y)`, with Rust unit coverage.